cschladetsch/CppDupeFileFinder/Readme.md

 # Duplicate File Finder

-Duplicate File Finder is a C++17 application designed to scan specified drives and or directories and identify files with identical content.
+Duplicate File Finder is a C++17 application designed to scan specified drives and/or directories and identify files with identical content.
 It provides real-time progress updates during both the scanning and comparison phases.

+It's relatively easy to do, and some paid apps want to pull you into other paid apps, etc.

+This is just an example of what must be done, at minimum, using high-perf modern C++ code that is as blunt and correct as possible.

 ## Features